 In the highlands of tropics in several locations of the world have formed unique montane moors with eerie, tall plants.
 Páramo El Ángel in Ecuador is characteristic example of such ecosystems – here thousands of frailejones are rising up to 10 m tall.

 If you see this after your page is loaded completely, leafletJS files are missing.

-The unique ecosystems of the mountain saddles south from Chiles volcano (4,723 m) are protected since the 1992, when here was established Reserva Ecológica El Ángel (area 15,715 ha).
-It includes diverse montane biotopes, such as the unique Polylepis forest and diverse types meadows and moorlands – páramos.
+The unique ecosystems of the mountain saddles south from Chiles volcano (4,723 m) are protected since 1992 when here was established Reserva Ecológica El Ángel (area 15,715 ha).
+It includes diverse montane biotopes, such as the unique Polylepis forest and diverse types of meadows and moorlands – páramos.

 The climate here is moist – the warmed air mases from the Pacific become cold here and the moisture precipitates on the mountains.
 For most time of the year these highland meadows are shrouded in fog.

 Most páramos are located in Columbia, many are found also in Ecuador and Venezuela, as well as in northern Peru, in Panama, Costa Rica and Guatemala.